Skip to content

 What is the current tariff rate on other base metals from Kazakhstan?

-As of mid-2026, other base metals from Kazakhstan face a base tariff of 10% under Section 122.
+As of mid-2026, other base metals from Kazakhstan face a base tariff of 10% under the Section 301 forced-labor tariff, which replaced the flat 10% Section 122 rate on July 24, 2026.
 The effective rate is about 10% on the most-affected products.

 Will the tariff on other base metals from Kazakhstan change?